HalanoSiblee/Moth-Typer/README.md

 # Moth-Typer
-Moth typer is hacker typer like which input file unit as arg and type it char by char as you press any key You can use it like this
+Moth typer is hacker typer like which input file unit as arg and type it char by char as you press any key<br>
+You can use it like this
 ```bash
 $ MothTyper Main.cpp